Alaska Airlines Unaccompanied Minors

-- You will not be allowed to book a flight through the official website of Alaska that connects to or from other airlines flights.
+- You will not be allowed to book a flight through the official website of Alaska that connects to or from other airline flights.
 (For unaccompanied minors)

-- Alaska Airlines limit the number of unaccompanied minors for safety and security purposes.
+- Alaska Airlines limits the number of unaccompanied minors for safety and security purposes.

 - The unaccompanied minors cannot book flight tickets that will be departing between 9:00 pm and 5:00 am.

-- Children ages 8 to 12 years old who travel alone may have an option to book connecting or transferring flights with Alaska Airlines.
+- Children age 8 to 12 years old who travel alone may have the option to book connecting or transferring flights with Alaska Airlines.

 How to Book Alaska Airlines Unaccompanied Minor Flight?